EdgeCaseBerg/Tecchris/README.md

 The cool thing about this reveal is its done with a shader, though you could do by just drawing a mask over the texture.
 It's more fun this way I think.

+### Random Piece versus 7 Bag aka Random Bag

+RyiSnow's tutorial follows a very simple "give a piece, any piece" strategy which can result in death very easily if you never get a hero bar after 30+ pieces.

+To fix this, we create a simple random bag that is filled with 1 of each of the distinct pieces and draw from that until it's empty.
+Once empty, we shuffle in a new set of 7 and draw again.